Test Icicles

-Test Icicles were a short-lived rock band that formed in England, primarily influenced by post-hardcore, dance-punk and indie rock but containing musical elements from a variety of genres (notably dance, hip hop, crossover thrash, and punk).
-The band was formed in 2004 by Rory Attwell and Sam Mehran, who were later joined by Devonte Hynes.
+Test Icicles were a short-lived rock band that formed in England in 2004, primarily influenced by post-hardcore, dance-punk and indie rock but containing musical elements from a variety of genres (notably dance, hip hop, crossover thrash, and punk).
+The band was formed by Rory Attwell and Sam Mehran, who were later joined by Dev Hynes.
 Hynes and Mehran were both 18 years old at the time of the band's inception.
 The group has since become notable due to the later success of its members.

 History

-Prior to forming the band, Atwell, Hynes and Mehran (all of whom shared vocal and guitar duties) had met each other through mutual friends.
+Prior to forming the band, Attwell, Hynes and Mehran (all of whom shared vocal and guitar duties) had met each other through mutual friends.
 The trio's preference for the same nightspots (such as the Afterskool night club, in London) also led to frequent meet-ups.
 Initially the band formed under the moniker Balls with Ferry Gouw, who shortly after went on to form Semifinalists, effectively in the role Hynes eventually filled.
 Gouw left the band for an extended trip to Indonesia, at which time Attwell and Mehran recruited Hynes and changed the band name to Test Icicles, the new band name also being a suggestion from Gouw.

 All three members of the group were involved in numerous, short-lived musical projects before the forming of Test Icicles.